 The Scottish Trope: "A distant land" (listed in "Met" in a Pokemon's profile page) is the only reference made to Orre in the rest of the series.
 PERIOD.

 Secret Character: Ho-oh.
 You have to purify all the Shadow Pokemon, then beat Mt.
-Battle from top to bottom using mons on the Colosseum save.
+Battle — not within the story mode itself but in Battle Mode from the frontend menu, using Mons from from your Colosseum save file.

 Slasher Smile: A rare good example comes from the protagonist as he roars off from the destroyed Snagem base.

 Space Western: Well, futuristic western.
-The game makes use of western style archetypes (vigilantes against town controlling gangs), setting (crime ridden desert with little to nothing between the mostly independent towns that only have a state and federal government above the local law in theory) and music (there is a shocking amount of harmonica in the tracks, sometimes using underneath a techno and piano combination, which works shockingly well.)
+The game makes use of western style archetypes (vigilantes against town controlling gangs), setting (crime-ridden desert with little to nothing between the mostly independent towns that only have a state and federal government above the local law in theory) and music (there is a large amount of harmonica in the tracks, sometimes using underneath a techno and piano combination, which works shockingly well.)

 Stripperiffic: Some of the female civvie and hood Trainers dress in this fashion, but no more than the average Rockette.
 Cipher Peons averted this before Galactic Grunts did - slimmer Faceless Goon suits are all you get if you're XX.
 Venus is somewhere between the two.